TobiasSekan/SolutionExtension/README.md

 ## Known Issues

-* only a few keywords have tooltips, because the official documentation doesn't contain more information.
+* Only a few keywords have tooltips, because the official documentation doesn't contain more information.

 ## Missing a feature or found a bug?